YoganandaNaidu/valigator/README.md

 $inputData = [
-  'salutation' => 'Mr.'                         // we aren't interested in validating this 'userName' => '',                             // invalid data as it is empty 'firstName' => '123',                         // invalid data as it isn't a name
+  'salutation' => 'Mr.'                         // we aren't interested in validating this 'userName' => '',                             // invalid data as it is empty
-                                                // notice that lastName is missing 'creditCardNumber' => '0001-0001-0001-0001',  // not a valid credit card number
+                                                // notice that fullName is missing 'creditCardNumber' => '0001-0001-0001-0001',  // not a valid credit card number
                                                 // notice that addressPINCode is missing ]